snhstq/IBM3705_R5/README.md

 ...

 Now add the 3705 to the hercules configuration file.
 Make sure to use an address that is generated as a 3705.
-For TK5 this is 660.
-Make sure to comment out the existing definition for device 660.
+For TK5 this is 660 (NB: Remove or comment out the existing definition for device 660).
 For TK5 the updates should be made to tk5_default.cnf:
 ```
 #
 # NCP VTAM